 PRINCIPAL INVESTMENT STRATEGY.
-The trust seeks to pursue its objective by investing in a portfolio consisting of the equity securities of the companies comprising the Morningstar[®] US Dividend Yield Focus 50 Equal Weight IndexSM (the "Index") as of July 8, 2022 (the "Security Selection Date").
+The trust seeks to pursue its objective by investing in a portfolio consisting of the equity securities of the companies comprising the Morningstar[®] US Dividend Yield Focus 50 Equal Weight IndexSM (the "Index") as of January 18, 2024 (the "Security Selection Date").
 The Index is described in greater detail below.

-The sponsor sought to replicate the composition of the Index as of the Security Selection Date.
+The sponsor selected the portfolio starting with the securities in the Index as of the Security Selection Date.
+From those securities, the sponsor selected securities for the trust by excluding securities of companies that based on publicly available information as of two business days prior to the date of this prospectus, were the target of an announced acquisition that the sponsor expected would happen within six months or that the sponsor believed would have their equity securities no longer listed on an exchange within six months.
+The resulting portfolio of securities is approximately equally weighted as of the trust's inception and will vary thereafter.
 During the trust's life, the trust will not change to reflect any change in the component securities of the Index or any change in the weighting of the components within the Index at the time(s) that the Index is reconstituted or reweighted.
 If the sponsor creates additional units of the trust after the trust's inception date, the trust will purchase the securities originally selected by applying the strategy.
 This is true even if a later application of the strategy would have resulted in the selection of different securities.
 Under normal market conditions, at least 80% of the trust's net assets will be invested in stocks of companies that pay dividends as of the time of portfolio selection.